kmlawson/dotfiles/docs/pandoc.md

 * -S - convert quotes and ellipses to typographically correct versions
 * -V geometry:margin=1in - set the otherwise wide margins to 1in

-pandoc ... -S --latex-engine=xelatex -V geometry:margin=1in
+pandoc ... -S --latex-engine=xelatex -V geometry:margin=1in -V papersize:"a4paper"

 You can use inline LaTeX: